Single-point urban interchange: History

 The first SPUI opened on February 25, 1974, along U.S. Route 19 (State Road 55), which goes over State Road 60 east of Clearwater, Florida.
 It was designed by Wallace Hawkes, Director of Transportation Engineering at J. E. Greiner Company (later URS Corporation), who has been called the "granddaddy of the urban interchange".
-This design has recently been altered to include frontage roads in each direction.
+This design has since been altered to include frontage roads in each direction.

 Several SPUIs, built in the 1970s and later, are located on German autobahns, like the A40, A42, A44, A46, A57, A59, and A113 in Berlin.
 There is also a SPUI on the Frankenschnellweg, the urban part of the A73, and Maximilianstraße, in Nuremberg (at 49.451708°N 11.038102°E).
 Smaller versions of the SPUI can also be found on non-autobahn roads in German cities, with right-turning traffic under signal control, located in Heilbronn, Karlsruhe, Sindelfingen, Stuttgart, and Wiesbaden.

-SPUIs are also found in Australia, Hong Kong, Indonesia, and Singapore.
+SPUIs are also found in Australia, Canada, Hong Kong, Indonesia, and Singapore.